 - Bracing your core, lift your legs with knees slightly bent until your quadriceps muscles and the floor are parallel (or as close to parallel as you can get.

 - In a slow and controlled manner, lower your legs to return to starting position.

 - Fitness Gear Pro Power Tower (DicksSportingGoods.com, $179.99)

 - XMark Commercial Vertical Knee Raise (Amazon.com, $279)

 4. Glute-Hamstring Developers

 Many CrossFit boxes and gyms feature a machine nicknamed the GHD (short for glute-hamstring developer).
-But, despite its name, it isn't just useful for lower-body workouts.
-It'll give you fierce ab workout, too.
+But, despite its name, it isn't just useful for lower-body workouts that target your glutes, quads and hamstrings.
+It'll give you a fierce ab workout, too.
 All you have to do is get on it face-up with your feet against the plate and torso hanging off of the large pad.
 Then you can use the GHD for sit-ups or crunches.

 But be aware: This machine isn't for newbies or those with back problems or tight hip flexors.
 You need to have a strong core before working with the GHD.